 Comment.
-Section 3542 is amended to make judicial review of the Public Employment 13 Relations Board subject to the provisions for judicial review in the Code of Civil Procedure, 14 except as provided in this section.
-Special provisions of this section prevail over general 15 provisions of the Code of Civil Procedure governing judicial review.
-See Code of Civil 16 17 Procedure Section 1121.110 (conflicting or inconsistent statute controls).
-The board is exempt from the provision in the Code of Civil Procedure governing standard of review of 18 questions of application of law to facts and of pure questions of law, so existing case law will 19 continue to apply to the board.
+Section 3542 is amended to make judicial review of the Public Employment Relations Board subject to the provisions for judicial review in the Code of Civil Procedure, except as provided in this section.
+Special provisions of this section prevail over general provisions of the Code of Civil Procedure governing judicial review.
+See Code of Civil Procedure Section 1121.110 (conflicting or inconsistent statute controls).
+The board is exempt from the provision in the Code of Civil Procedure governing standard of review of questions of law, so existing case law will continue to apply to the board.
 See Code Civ.
-Proc. § 1123.420(c) & Comment.
-20
+Proc. § 1123.420(b) & Comment.

-The former second sentence of subdivision (c) which required the petition to be filed within 30 days after issuance of the board's final order, order denying reconsideration, or order joining in the request for judicial review, is superseded by Code of Civil Procedure Section 1123.640.
+The former second sentence of subdivision (c) which required the petition to be filed within 30 days after issuance of the board's final order, order denying reconsideration, or order joining in the request for judicial review, is superseded by Code of Civil Procedure Section 1123.630.
 Under that section, the petition for review must be filed not later than 30 days after the decision is effective.
 A decision is effective 30 days after it is delivered or mailed to the respondent, unless the agency orders that it shall become effective sooner.
-Gov't Code § 11519.
+Code Civ.
+Proc. § 1123.630(b)(2).